mapsforge/mapsforge/docs/Rendertheme.md

 ## Display
 The display directive has been added wherever priorities can be used.
 The following values can be used:
 - ifspace: An element is displayed if there is space for it and no higher priority element will take it.
-Recommended.
+This is the default.
 - always: An element will always be displayed at the expense of "ifspace" elements.
 If there is another "always" element that collides, a choice will be made (based on priority etc.) as to which single element will be displayed to prevent overlap.
 - forced: A convenience fallback, which means that an element will always be displayed regardless of whether there is an overlap or not (so others can easily cover it).
 - never: A convenience fallback, which means that an element will never be displayed.